Skip to main content

 Telling the Story of Harms, Risks, and Needs: Using Participatory Action Research for Community-Based Child Protection Mapping in Humanitarian Settings in Africa and the Americas

-Presenter: Radwa El Manssy, n/a – ChildFund International
+Presenter: Radwa El Manssy, MA (she/her/hers) – ChildFund International

 Author: Darcy Strouse, PhD – ChildFund International